 Second, there needs to be discussion on the phrase "need standard for welfare."
-This term has gone undefined.
+It seems as though that this term has gone undefined.
 I would contend that this is the item being debated by papers like this one.

-The last item, quoted by the Coalition, sheds far more light on who this consent decree was meant for, and who it wasn't.
-The vast majority of migrants are able-bodied. though Mentally, many have been traumatized bv their journev and experiences in their homeland, mental dysfunction due to this trauma has been limited.
+The last item, quoted by the Coalition, sheds far more light on who this consent decree was meant for.
+Physically, the vast majority of migrants are able-bodied.
+Mentally, though many have been traumatized by their journey and experiences in their homeland, I would contend that mental dysfunction due to this trauma has been limited; most migrants are mentally functioning well.
 As for social dysfunction, it is a clinical term used to describe personal issues with social adjustment.
-This is not to be confused with societal dysfunction, as one could argue that the migrants are experiencing in their homelands.
+This is not to be confused with societal dysfunction, could argue that the migrants are as experiencing in their homelands.

-While there is substantial merit to continuing the conversation, it's a hard argument to make that a voluntary consent decree designed forty years ago was meant to include this unprecedented - perhaps unforeseeable - influx of migrants.
+I would say, to the questioner, that while there is substantial merit to continuing the conversation, it is not an easy argument to make that the voluntary consent decree designed forty years ago was meant to include this unprecedented - perhaps unforeseeable - influx of migrants.
 In fact, it seems like it was written in a way to specifically exclude the right to shelter, outside of narrow bounds.